ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE, although a TAM running outside a TEE is also supported.
+To be secure against malware, a TEEP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) SHOULD themselves run inside a TEE, although a TAM running outside a TEE is also supported.
 However, the transport for TEEP, along with the underlying TCP/IP stack, does not necessarily run inside a TEE.
 This split allows the set of highly trusted code to be kept as small as possible, including allowing code